JonatanS/konstru-manual/known_limitations.md

 ## Analysis Elements

-Thermal Load assignments on joint, frame and area not supported
+Thermal Load assignments on joint, frame and area not supported.
 Uniform load to frame \(area loads\), Strain loads, surface pressure, temperature, wind pressure loads are not supported.
 Diaphragms are not supported.

 ## Beams, Braces and Columns

-Beams, Braces and Columns are created as frame objects in SAP2000.
-Label \(is the unique name\) can be overwritten only if the Konstru name is not duplicated in another frame object.
+Beams, Braces, and Columns are created as frame objects in SAP2000.
+Label \(the unique name\) can be overwritten only if the Konstru name is not duplicated in another frame object.

-* Directions : There is no special frame direction, it can be drawn in any way possible.
+Directions: There is no special frame direction.
+Frames can be drawn in any way possible.

-## Floor and Walls
+## Floors and Walls

 Floors and Walls are created as area objects in SAP.
 The sloped area objects are currently ignored by Konstru but maintained in the model.